aramiracle/image_generator/README.md

 This project comprises a collection of Python scripts for image preprocessing, PCA-based image generation, and image quality evaluation.
 The primary objective is to transform input images into PCA space, train a generator model to produce enhanced images, and assess the quality of the generated images.
 Below, we provide an in-depth overview of each script and its functionalities:

+## Dataset
+The project uses the [DIV2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/) from ETH Zurich.
+The DIV2K dataset is a high-quality dataset of images, which serves as the input data for the image preprocessing and enhancement tasks.
+You can access the dataset through the provided link.

 ## preprocess.py

 This script manages the preprocessing of input images.
 Key functionalities include: